Industrial Engineering Curriculum Map Fall 2022

 - Postrequisite course sequence

-- RHET 105 (or an alternative Composition I sequence) is taken either in the first or second semester of the first year, according to the student's UIN (Spring if your UIN is Odd).
+- RHET 105 (or an alternative Composition I sequence) is taken either in the first or second semester of the first year, according to the student's UIN (Spring if UIN is Odd).
 SE 101 is taken the other semester.
-Composition I guidelines can be found at http://catalog.illinois.edu/general-information/degree-general-education-requirements/ under Written Communication Requirement.
+Composition I guidelines can be found at Degree and General Education Requirements under Written Communication Requirement.

 - SE 494 and SE 495 are to be taken based on the student's UIN (Odd UIN is Spring; Even is Fall).
 These courses also complete the Advanced Composition requirement.
-All courses in the freshman, sophomore, and junior year should be completed prior to enrollment.
+All courses in the first, second, and third year should be completed prior to enrollment.
 Specific prerequisites are: SE 261, SE 290, IE 310, and the IE technical elective (these courses are to be completed prior to enrollment in SE 494 and SE 495).

 The code used to present this flowsheet is based on original work shared by the University at Buffalo School of Engineering and Applied Sciences.